 Chase Freedom Unlimited® Benefits

-- Earn unlimited Earn unlimited 1.5% cash back on all purchases.
+- Earn unlimited Earn 5% cash back on travel purchased through Chase, 3% on dining and drugstores, and 1.5% on all other purchases.

 - Complimentary three months of DashPass, DoorDash's subscription service that provides unlimited deliveries for a $0 delivery fee on DoorDash orders over $12.

 - Earn 5% cash back on Lyft rides through March 2022.
 That's 3.5% cash back in addition to the 1.5% cash back you already earn.

 - $0 annual fee.

 This offer is lucrative, but are you eligible to be approved for the Chase Freedom Unlimited®?
 Chase, like other card issuers, has restrictions on who can qualify for its products, including its Chase 5/24 rule.